SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Sreetika Ray Mohapatra

 Got it.
 Thank you.
-Also just since you mentioned the international traveler you know, visit being structured across a longer period through your hotels and your, you know, in house program as well.
-Are you seeing any changes or improvement to the ft, the international visitor mix in your portfolio?
+Also, since you mentioned the international traveler visit being structured across a longer period through your hotels and your in-house program as well, are you seeing any changes or improvement to the international visitor mix in your portfolio?
 Are there any early signs?
-Because we are still seeing a lag in the and a weakness in the fda, you know, numbers that are reported.
-Of course we get these numbers with the lag.
+Because we are still seeing a lag and a weakness in the FTA numbers that are reported.
+Of course, we get these numbers with the lag.
 But are you seeing any material changes or any significant pickup when it comes to your portfolio hotels?

 Anuraag Bhatnagar